 Investments of the Holding company in entities in which it does not have control but has significant influence are called "Investments in associated companies" and are accounted for using the equity participation method.
 It is presumed that it exercises significant influence over the other entity if it holds, directly or indirectly, between 20% and 50% of the voting power of the investee, unless it can be clearly demonstrated that such influence does not exist.
 The equity method is a method of accounting under which the investment is initially recorded at cost and subsequently adjusted periodically for changes in the investor's share of the investee's net assets.
-Comprehensive income for the period includes its share in the results of the period of the investee and in the "Other comprehensive income of the investee.
+Comprehensive income for the period includes its share in the results of the period of the investee and in the "Other comprehensive income of the investor" account, and in the equity includes its share in the "Other integral income" account of the investee.
 (See Note 13).